Navy Blue (Charlotte Lawrence song)

 "Navy Blue" is a song by American singer-songwriter Charlotte Lawrence, released through Atlantic and Gold Tooth Records on September 27, 2019.
+She co-wrote the song with Andrew Watt, Ryan Tedder, Charlie Puth, and Ali Tamposi.
+It samples Nine Inch Nails's single "Hurt" (1994).

-Background
+Background and composition

-Following her single "Why Do You Love Me", Lawrence released "Navy Blue", continuing to explore darker emotional themes through a refined sonic palette.
-The song opens with a delicate guitar melody layered beneath Lawrence's ethereal vocals, gradually building toward a bass-heavy chorus.
-The song was written by Lawrence alongside Andrew Watt, Ryan Tedder, Charlie Puth, and Ali Tamposi.
-Nine Inch Nails frontman Trent Reznor also has a songwriting credit as the song samples the 1994 Nine Inch Nails song "Hurt".
+Following her single "Why Do You Love Me", Lawrence released "Navy Blue" on September 27, 2019.
+It was written by Lawrence alongside Andrew Watt, Ryan Tedder, Charlie Puth, and Ali Tamposi.
+Nine Inch Nails frontman Trent Reznor also has a songwriting credit, as the song samples their 1994 song "Hurt".

+As noted by Briony Chappell of The Line of Best Fit, "Navy Blue" opens with a "delicate guitar melody" layered beneath Lawrence's "ethereal vocals", as it gradually builds to a "bass-heavy chorus".
+Ones to Watch's Maxamollion Polo noted that the track "excels in the way it directly juxtaposes its softest and most heart-pounding moment".

 Promotion

-To promote the song, Lawrence appeared in the Music Box performance series, delivering a stripped-down live rendition of the single.
-As part of the session, she also performed her major label debut "Why Do You Love Me".
-Lawrence further supported the release of "Navy Blue" with live tour dates in the United Kingdom, including stops at London's Shepherd's Bush Empire and Gorilla in Manchester.
+To promote "Navy Blue", Lawrence appeared in the Music Box performance series, also performing "Why Do You Love Me".
+She further supported the song with live tour dates in the United Kingdom, including stops at London's Shepherd's Bush Empire and Gorilla in Manchester.

-Composition

-The song opens with a delicate guitar melody layered beneath Lawrence's ethereal vocals, gradually building toward a bass-heavy chorus.
-Its lyrically introspective tone—featuring lines like "We've got delusions of a grand oblivion / we're only happy when we're higher than the sun"—reflects a romantically nihilistic perspective and signals a deepening maturity in her songwriting.
-Ones to Watch noted that the track "excels in the way it directly juxtaposes its softest and most heart-pounding moment", highlighting Lawrencems ethereal vocal delivery.